 What is this project about?

-In October 2021, the Lake Oswego City Council directed the Parks and Recreation Department to develop a new 10,000-square-foot skatepark as part of Rassekh Park.
-This decision was based on community feedback received through the Rassekh Park public outreach process, as well as public testimony in support of the skatepark that was provided at related City Council meetings.
-The City is very excited to be partnering with California Skateparks to design and build this new facility for the Lake Oswego community.
+In October 2021 City Council directed Lake Oswego Parks & Recreation to develop a new 10,000-square-foot skatepark as part of Rassekh Park.
+This decision was based on community feedback received through the Rassekh Park design and public outreach process, as well as public testimony in support of the skatepark at City Council meetings.
+Lake Oswego's former skatepark was closed in 2015 to make room for the new Maintenance Building.
+We are very excited to be partnering with California Skateparks to design and build this new skating facility for the Lake Oswego community.

 Where will the skatepark be located?

-The Rassekh property is a 9.8-acre property located on Stafford Road, just northwest of the roundabout at Stafford Rd/Rosemont Rd/Atherton Dr. The property was originally acquired by the City in 1996 as a result of the 1990 Parks Bond, with the intention of being developed as a park with opportunities for active recreation for the community.
-The skatepark will be located in the northeast corner of the Rassekh Park property (approximate area shown in white on the map below) and will be integrated with the park's network of trails and other park elements such as the sports field, picnic shelter, restrooms, drinking fountains, seating, and play area.
+The Rassekh property is a 9.8-acre property located on Stafford Road, just northwest of the roundabout at Stafford Road and Atherton Drive.
+The property was originally acquired by the City in 1996 as a result of the 1990 Parks Bond, with the intention of being developed as a park with opportunities for active recreation for the community.
+The skatepark will be located in the northeast corner of the Rassekh Park property and will be integrated with the park's network of trails and other park elements such as the multi-sport athletic field, picnic shelter, restrooms, drinking fountains, seating, and play area.
 Click here to learn more about the overall design for the Rassekh Park.

 18011 Stafford RoadLake Oswego, OR 97034